dalehenrich/stash/README.md

 # Stash
 Shell interpreters for [GemStone/S 64 smalltalk][1] and [topaz][2].

-Stash makes it possible to directly execute standalone topaz scripts.
+Stash makes it possible to directly execute standalone topaz and smalltalk scripts.
+### topaz script
 Here is a [`hello world` topaz script][3]:
 ```smalltalk
 #!/usr/bin/gemstone/topaz